 Hartke has also won the Rome Prize from the American Academy in Rome, two Koussevitzky Music Foundation Commission Grants, a Guggenheim Fellowship, the Academy Award from the American Academy of Arts and Letters, the Stoeger Award from the Chamber Music Society of Lincoln Center, the Charles Ives Living from the American Academy of Arts and Letters, the Charles Ives Opera Prize and the Deutsche Bank Berlin Prize from the American Academy in Berlin.
 In 2009, he was elected a member of the American Academy of Arts and Letters.
 Hartke’s music is published by Keiser Classics (BMI), and most of it is available on commercial CDs released by Albany, Bridge, Chandos, CRI, Delos, ECM New Series, EMI Classics, Naxos American Classics and New World Records.

-Hartke lives in Glendale, California, with his wife, Lisa Stidham, and son, Sandy, and is Distinguished Professor of Composition at the USC Thornton School of Music.
+Hartke lives in Glendale, California, with his wife, Lisa Stidham, and son, Sandy, and is Distinguished Professor Emeritus of Composition at the USC Thornton School of Music.